stef/klutshnik/man/klutshnik.md

 Files encrypted with the key referenced by the key name can be bulk-updated by piping:
- - the update delta tokenfrom the rotate operation described in the previous section, and
+ - the update delta token from the rotate operation described in the previous section, and
  - the list of paths pointing at these files into the CLI client.